-- Humana paid more than $11 million to settle allegations that it denied overtime to nurses by improperly classifying them as exempt employees.
+Humana agreed to pay $11 million to settle allegations that it improperly treated nurses as exempt from overtime.

 Wells Fargo agreed to pay over $10 million to settle allegations that it failed to pay home mortgage consultants proper commissions and incentive payments.

 CVS Health agreed to pay over $10 million to resolve a lawsuit alleging it did not properly compensate pharmacists for time spent on company-mandated training.